 The first thing I noticed was that although it’s a royal palace, it has nothing to do with the royal residences I had visited in Europe, where luxury is really the main parameter used to measure their power and influence.

 The Forbidden City, in Chinese Gùgong (故宫), literally “Former Palace”, is China‘s biggest imperial residence.
-Declared World Heritage Site in 1987 and listed by the UNESCO as the largest collection of ancient wooden structures in the world, the City was built between 1406 and 1420 and has hosted the emperors of the Ming and Qing dynasties.
+Declared World Heritage Site in 1987 and listed by UNESCO as the largest collection of ancient wooden structures in the world, the City was built between 1406 and 1420 and has hosted the emperors of the Ming and Qing dynasties.
 The complex consists of 980 buildings laid out on a surface of 720,000 square meters.

-Despite such celestial-like construction, life within its walls has always been shrouded in mystery, especially when it comes to the emperor’s private life, populated by countless concubines, young, beautiful and well-educated girls coming from all parts of China, whose sole duty was to please the monarch.
+Despite such celestial-like construction, life within its walls has always been shrouded in mystery, especially when it comes to the emperor’s private life, populated by countless concubines, young, beautiful, and well-educated girls coming from all parts of China, whose sole duty was to please the monarch.
 The name of “Forbidden City” derives from the fact that nobody was allowed in or out unless specifically stated by the emperor.

 Within the walls of the Forbidden City Beijing, the emperor used to hold official meetings, receive foreign chiefs of states, read, write and host ceremonies.
 In a complex of buildings almost entirely inhabited by women struggling for power and competing for the emperor’s favors, very likely stories of jealousy, plots and vendettas thrived.
 There are rumors that even some nasty affairs such as murder happened behind those walls, and it seems that this was the reason why Mao Zedong refused to live there and decided to close it once the Qing dynasty came to an end.

-Imperial city residence for almost five centuries and to 24 emperors, the Forbidden City was the house of some 9000 people, between servants, guards, eunuchs, concubines and the royal family.
+Imperial city residence for almost five centuries and to 24 emperors, the Forbidden City was the house of some 9000 people, between servants, guards, eunuchs, concubines, and the royal family.
 All buildings are made of painted wood and all materials were brought from all parts of China.
 To avert the risk of fire, huge cauldrons full of water were scattered all throughout the complex.

 Although some features changed depending on the dynasty, both Ming and Qing emperors were allowed to have more than one wife and several concubines.
 Every night the emperor would choose which concubine was supposed to entertain him and the girl would go through hours of what can be considered the forerunner of modern beauty salons, in order to be at her best not to disappoint His Majesty.
 The number of times a concubine was called by the emperor would determine her social rank.

 The last Emperor who lived in the Forbidden City was PuYi, and was put on the throne to rule the country at the age of three, nonetheless.
 According to the legend, at the ceremony to crown him as emperor, the child was too scared to stay calm.
 He was forced to abdicate in 1912 when turbulent times were starting for China but was held in the palace until 1924.
 Puppet of the Japanese government, PuYi has always been strongly criticized for his weak policies towards Western powers, allowing them to reduce China to a semi-colony.
-Shanghai itself was divided in foreign concessions.
+Shanghai itself was divided into foreign concessions.

 Dawdling about the Forbidden City, even though it’s not as it was during its golden ages, is inevitably captivating.